Humantay Lake & Salkantay Mountain Trek 2 Days/ 1 Night

-Please read carefully the following information; it will help with your questions about our services and the Humantay Lake 2 day Trek.
+Please read the following information carefully; it will help with your questions about our services and the Humantay Lake 2 day Trek.

 ARRIVAL IN CUSCO

-You will be greeted at Cusco airport and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to trek´s start.
-Look for our representative holding an orange SPIDER Travel Peru board at the exit from the arrival terminal.
+You will be greeted at the airport in Cusco and taken to your hotel, please ensure that you inform us of your full flight details at least 14 days prior to the start of your trek.
+Look for our representative holding an orange SPIDER Travel Peru board at the exit from the arrivals terminal.

 CAN I STORE MY LUGGAGE AT YOUR OFFICE?